buildpacks/rfcs/text/0000-project-toml-converter.md

 # What it is
 [what-it-is]: #what-it-is

-The Project TOML Converter is a CLI tool. seperated from pack and buildpack.
-It has only one responsibility, maintain project descriptor versions. support conversion between versions.
+The Project TOML Converter is a CLI tool that will ship alongside the lifecycle.
+It has only one responsibility at this time, to support conversion between schemas.

 # How it Works
 [how-it-works]: #how-it-works